ondat/charts/charts/ondat-operator/README.md

-# StorageOS Operator Helm Chart
+# Ondat Operator Helm Chart

 > **Note**: This chart requires Helm 3 and defaults to StorageOS v2.
 To upgrade
 > from a previous chart or from StorageOS version 1.x to 2.x, please contact